tonai/jquery-contenttoggle/README.md

 All clicks inside `js-contentToggle` will toggle the content, but all clicks inside `js-contentToggle__content` won't propagate through the DOM.

-If you have to specify which links will trigger the toggle action you can use the `js-contentToggle__trigger` class on them (by default).
+If you want to specify which links will trigger the toggle action you can use the `js-contentToggle__trigger` class on them (by default).

 Example :
 ```html